LiveNathan/blog/_posts/2025-07-29-sample-accurate-kernel-switching-overlap-save.md

 Since I often get nervous about what to do next (AM I DOING IT RIGHT???), I like to follow prescriptions like ZOMBIES.
 ZOMBIES (Zero, One, Many, Boundary, Interface, Exception, Simple) gives us a systematic way to think about test cases.
-For kernel switching, the "boundary" case is particularly crucial - that's where the magic (or disasters) happen.
+For kernel switching, the "boundary" case is particularly crucial—that's where the magic (or disasters) happen.

 Let's use ZOMBIES to TDD ourselves to glory.